Atorvastatin and Red Yeast Rice: Can You Take Them Together?

 What happens when you take atorvastatin with red yeast rice?

-Red yeast rice is a traditional Chinese fermented product made by culturing the yeast Monascus purpureus on rice.
-As a byproduct of this fermentation, the yeast produces a family of compounds called monacolins.
-The most important of these is monacolin K, which is chemically identical to the prescription drug lovastatin.
+Red yeast rice is a fermented product made by culturing the yeast Monascus purpureus on rice.
+The same fermentation that gives it its deep red color also produces a family of compounds called monacolins — and the most important of them, monacolin K, is chemically identical to the prescription statin lovastatin.
 In other words, red yeast rice is a naturally produced statin.
+Adding it to atorvastatin means taking two statins at the same time.

 Why is this important?